mk-hasan/Filebeat-Kafka-ELK-Machine_Learning/README.md

 ## Start the Pipeline:

 Before starting the pipeline, we must configure the logstash configuration and we can also configure ans set certain filtering to get our necessary data.

-* 1. Up the docker-compose.yml (It will start running all the service)
+We have to give the input file path through logstash docker compose.
+Here i have given an example like access.log(simple log file).

+*  Up the Filebeat.yml file for running the filebeat service which will read the data from specific location or path and send it to kafka broker.
-* 2. Up the kafka.yml file to start Kafka service which will also up the zookeeper and kafkabroker.
+*  Up the kafka.yml file to start Kafka service which will also up the zookeeper and kafkabroker.
+Kafka will communicate with ELK stack and send the data from kafka topic.
+*  Up the docker-compose.yml (It will start running all the service).
+Logstash will get teh data from kafka topic according to the topic name and filter it according to your needs and then finally send it to elasticsearch.
+From the elasticsearch it can be process and visualize through kibana or use the data for ML model training/Testing.

+I am going to add the ML configuration in coming days.

+Please rate it with star if it helps you somehow.